Dog-Friendly Sunshine Coast: Visiting with a Dog

 I recommend getting off the ferry at Noosa Heads and going for a walk, before returning.
 If you walk to the left along the boardwalk and don’t turn towards Noosa Main Beach, you’ll soon reach the Noosa Spit and the sign for the off-leash exercise area, including the popular dog beach.

-2. Climb a Mountain
+#2 Climb Up a Mountain

 The Sunshine Coast is dotted with mountains, including the famous Glass House Mountains.
 I highly recommend climbing one or two, partially to enjoy the beautiful views from the top.